Greengage-project/Documentation/docs/tools/collaborativeEnvironment/integration.md

-# Collaborative Environment Integration Guide for Third-Party Services
+# Collaborative Environment Usage Guide for Third-Party Services

 This guide explains the process for integrating third-party services into the Collaborative Environment, a platform centralizing organizational management and enhancing collaborative workflows.

-**Initial Setup and Configuration**
+**Initial Login and registration**

-- Download the code from [the repository](https://github.com/Greengage-project/interlink-project) and follow the [development and demo instructions](https://interlink-project.github.io/interlink-project/environments/overview.html#development-and-demo).
-- Create an account either by registering with an email or using a Google account at Collaborative Environment > Login.
+- Create an account either by registering with an email or using a Google account at [Collaborative Environment](https://demo.greengage-project.eu/dashboard) > Login.

 **Organization and Team Setup**